Mikifp/skin.fentastic.miki/README.md

 ## Guidelines for Reporting Issues

-If you encounter any issues while using FENtastic, please follow these guidelines before opening an Issue:
+If you encounter any issues while using fentastic.miki, please follow these guidelines before opening an Issue:

 - Read the **CHANGELOG**.
 As new updates get released features are added, changed, modified or removed. *Before opening an Issue* related to this make sure you read the changelog (located at the bottom of Skin settings in Extra info) as it will contain information for all the changes made to each update.
 It is also a good way to stay current with what is new with the skin.
 - **Pre-made builds** of any kind are *not supported*.
 If you installed someone else's build, you need to go to them to troubleshoot issues.
 These builds often contain a plethora of addons so any number of things could go wrong.
 Keep in mind this skin was designed exclusively for use with **FEN**.